Program of Studies 2026-2027 » Art

 1 Credit Grades 11-12

 Advanced Pottery is a studio course that builds on skills and methods learned in Pottery class.
-Students in this course further develop their skills in hand-building construction, sculpture, advanced glazing and decorating techniques.
+Students in this course further develop their skills in hand-building construction, sculpture, advanced glazing, and decorating techniques.
 They also learn more about cultures and artists noted for their work in clay.
 Emphasis is on providing students opportunities to utilize and expand on clay skills learned in Pottery to create more in-depth and personal work.
-Grading includes preliminary drawings, clay work, critiques and written assessments.
+Grading includes preliminary drawings, clay work, critique, and written assessments.

-Prerequisite: grade of C or better in Pottery
+Prerequisite: Grade of C or better in Pottery

 Advanced Studio Art 1637